Climate Change Levy for Businesses

 - Invest in energy-saving equipment and technologies.

-- Conduct energy audits to identify and apply opportunities to reduce energy consumption.
+- Conduct a commercial energy audit to identify and apply opportunities to reduce energy consumption.

 - Generate their own renewable electricity to reduce reliance on grid power.